Maria Orsola Bussone: Beatification process

-The beatification process commenced under Pope John Paul II on 17 July 1997 after the Congregation for the Causes of Saints issued the nihil obstat ("nothing against") and titled Bussone as a Servant of God.
+The beatification process commenced under Pope John Paul II on 17 July 1997 after the Congregation for the Causes of Saints issued the nihil obstat ("nothing against") and titled Bussone a Servant of God.
 The Congregation for the Causes of Saints validated Bussone's cause on 15 June 2001 prior to receiving the positio dossier in 2003.
 Bussone was declared to be Venerable on 18 March 2015 after Pope Francis confirmed that she had lived a life of heroic virtue.
-The current postulator for this cause is Waldery Hilgeman.
+The postulator for this cause is Waldery Hilgeman.

-Pope John Paul II, in a speech to Focolarini followers gathered in the Stadio Olimpico in Turin on 3 September 1988 said:

-You quote Maria Orsola, a girl from the area of Lanzo that told to her parish priest: 'I would even arrive to give my life, in order to make young people understand how beautiful is to love God!'
-And God, when she was sixteen years old, took her as she had promised.
-Well, I notice that in this [religious] company of yours there is more than a defense: there is the choice to let grow one's love towards God, in absolute terms, talking directly with God, accepting to make a gift of our own's life…